IgnacioGarron/IgnacioGarron.github.io/research.md

 - Daily Growth at Risk: financial or real drivers?
 The answer is not always the same (with H. Chuliá and J.M.
-Uribe). **Job Market Paper.** **R&R International Journal of Forecasting**.
+Uribe). **Job Market Paper.** **Second round R&R International Journal of Forecasting**.

     - Presented at the  29th Finance Forum (Santiago de Compostela, Spain), UBRisk (Universitat de Barcelona, Spain).